ThatAsian11/mern-exercise-tracker/README.md

 Followed along with a tutorial to make this.
 First time using the MERN stack(Mongodb Express React Node) for a project

-Use `npm start` in one terminal and `nodemon server` in another terminal to start
+Use `npm start` in project directory one terminal and `nodemon server` in backend directory in another terminal to start

 ## Available Scripts